“Super-stylish nine-room hotel on unspoilt Wilderness Beach; floor-to-ceiling glass windows showcase spectacular ocean views”

 - At present dinner is only served a couple of nights a week but there are restaurants in town and one within walking distance

-- The 2 Standard Rooms are smaller than the others with just a glimpse of the sea, however this is reflected in the price and they're still very comfortable
+- The two Standard Rooms are smaller than the others with just a glimpse of the sea, however, this is reflected in the price and they're still very comfortable

 Best time to go